The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Selection of Clumpy Galaxies

 A galaxy is defined to be clumpy if it has at least one off-center clump with a rest-frame NUV luminosity that is greater than or equal to the completeness limits listed in Table \ref{tab:completeness}.
 These depend on stellar mass and redshift.
-Example clumpy galaxies are shown in Figure \ref{fig:example_clumpy_galaxies}.
-Clumps that are brighter than the completeness limits are indicated with solid circles and those that are fainter with dotted circles.